Carath/payara-micro-test/README.md

 ```

 The type of content to be POSTed may also be specified, e.g by adding ```-H 'Content-Type: text/plain'``` before the url.

+## Deployment:

+Once the project is done, and needs to be deployed e.g on a server, java and maven need not to be reinstalled there again!
+Indeed, the docker image contains a java JRE.
+Therefore, the only files necessary for this to run are:

+- This README
+- Dockerfile
+- target/artefactid-1.0-SNAPSHOT.war
+- start_api.sh in which the 'build phase' has been removed.